ceremcem/sgw-example/README.md

 # aeCAD Example Project

-This is an example project for aeCAD: https://aktos.io/aecad
+This is an example project for [aeCAD](https://aktos.io/aecad).

 # Usage

-This folder has to be zipped before uploading the application.
+This folder has to be zipped before uploading to the application as a "project file".
 You can:

 1. Either download this project directly [from Github as "zip"](https://github.com/ceremcem/sgw-example/archive/master.zip).
 2. Or zip this faolder without root folder: